automacoin/automacoin/docs/arch-v1.0.md

 five zeroes_).
 In the case of the space of TMs, given a set of machines, even if we set a maximum number of steps to consider that a machine won't halt, we cannot forecast the average number of steps a set of machines has.
-One of the goals of this **Beaver Project** is explore whether we can have find by practical means measures to help us on our exploration.
+One of the goals of this **Beaver Project** is explore whether we can find by practical means measures to help us on our exploration.

 * Awarding: Both in Bitcoin, as well as Ethereum, the rewards for computing a block are very clear and hardcoded into their protocol.
 A change into the